agile at puma

-With the help of Scrum and Kanban, we have initiated a new external design approval process as part of our overall go-to-market calendar.
-This calendar is now segmented in several sprints, which allows more regular touch points with our external partners throughout the overall process.
-After each sprint, we present first prototypes of the collection designs or concepts to our partners, gather feedback and align together on updates so that we can kick off the next sprint in a most customer centric way.
-We would repeat this process bits by bits, until 100% of designs are finalized.
-This way, we ensure the end-result is more relevant as well as 100% matching our customer´s expectations - and we are actually more productive, save time and reduce risks.
+With the help of Scrum and Kanban, we have integrated a new external design approval process into our overall go-to-market calendar.
+The calendar is now segmented into several sprints.
+This allows more regular touch points with our external partners than before.
+After each sprint, we first present prototypes of the collection designs or concepts to our partners, gather feedback, and align together on updates so that we can kick off the next sprint in a customer-centric way.
+We repeat this process bit by bit, until 100% of the designs are finalized.
+This way, we ensure the end-result is relevant and matches our customer´s expectations 100%.
+We save time, are more productive and reduce risks in the process.

 SCrUM Applied by the Business Unit Sportstyle

-PUMA’s Sportstyle Business Unit has also adopted agile working methods by adapting the Scrum framework for our needs and requirements.
-Self-organized project teams use Scrum in different ways to deliver results.
+By adapting the Scrum framework to fit our needs and requirements, PUMA’s Sportstyle Business Unit has also adopted agile working methods.
+With a focus on transparency, inspection and adaptation, self-organized project teams use Scrum in various ways to deliver results.
 For instance, Sprint Planning- and Retrospective Meetings boost the connection between Product Line Managers and Designers through the Product Creation Process.
-Daily meetings foster a better overview of ongoing projects by tracking the progress and the current status.
+Daily meetings foster a better overview of ongoing projects by tracking progress and status.
 In these meetings, designers provide transparency about their projects and workload.
-By doing so, missed tasks can be spotted easily, approaching deadlines can be discussed and delays can be avoided.
-Working agile has optimized our processes and has helped to reduce the amount of e-mails, increase our efficiency, work closer together as a team and become even better in our daily operations.
+By doing so, missed tasks are spotted, approaching deadlines are discussed and delays are avoided.
+Using the agile principles has optimized our processes, reduced the need to email, increased our efficiency, and allowed us to work more closely as a team.